 |E.g.||‘The risks of funding the production of a book are considerable, and publishers generally suffer losses on a certain percentage of their publications.’|

-Note: comma before ‘and’ when joining two distinct parts of a sentence—can also apply to the use of or, but, nor, neither, so, for and yet, as appropriate.
+Note: there’s a comma before ‘and’ when joining two distinct parts of a sentence.
+Can also apply to the use of or, but, nor, neither, so, for and yet, as appropriate.

 Longman, p.
 148 (item marked 2)